SShivamshan/Chatbot/models/README.md

 - SupervisorAgent.py - Central orchestrator that coordinates and manages other agents
 - AgenticRAG.py - Advanced Retrieval-Augmented Generation system combining PDF Agent and Web Agent capabilities for intelligent information retrieval from both local documents and online sources
-- Model.py - Core model interface and configuration management for LLM integration used by all agents
+- Model.py – Defines the core model interface and manages configuration for LLM integration across all agents.
+It includes two main classes:
+    - One subclassing ChatOllama for Ollama-based models.
+    - One subclassing ChatOpenAI for OpenAI API-based models.

 ### Specialized Agents